 Use the title of the job and where it has been advertised at the top of the letter or as the subject matter.

 You can then start the letter by saying ‘I enclose my CV in support of my application for the above position’.
 Go on to say why you believe you are particularly well suited to this role.
 Try to identify some specific skills or experience that you have which make you a strong candidate.

 Say what it is about the job that appeals to you and why you would like to be considered.
 Then you can use the research that you did earlier to identify reasons why you would like to work for their organisation.
 Say something positive about them – there’s nothing wrong with a little flattery as long as you don’t overdo it.

 Use the covering letter to explain anything which might otherwise raise a question.
 An example of this might be if the job you were applying for involved travelling, when you could say that you were happy to relocate as necessary.

 Make the letter very positive and make sure that give the impression that you actually want that particular job.
 Keep it businesslike and remember that this is a mutually beneficial arrangement so avoid appearing too humble.

-When you have finished writing the covering letter, read it through very carefully.
-Check for spelling mistakes, or ask somebody else to do so if you are unsure, and don’t forget to enclose your CV.
-Use good quality paper and remember that a stamped addressed envelope for the benefit of their reply is usually a good idea.
+Before sending, read it through very carefully.
+Check for spelling mistakes, (spell check it) or ask somebody else to do so if you are unsure, and don’t forget to attach /enclose your CV.